Drs. Jonathan Liang and Andrew Lane state in their article on topical drug delivery for chronic rhinosinusitis:

 One of the most recent advances in topical sinus therapy has come from doctors prescribing medications of mold-related illnesses.
 Patients exposed to environments with mold often report rhinosinusitis along with a variety of other symptoms.
 Topical treatment of the infection is an essential part of most treatment protocols for mold-related illness.

-The Shoemaker protocol, which is the most popular protocol for mold illness, originally called for the use of BEG nasal spray, which is a combination of bactroban, EDTA, and gentamicin in one nasal spray.
-Doctors who prescribe based on this protocol are now often prescribing a solution with colloidal silver and EDTA combined.
+The Shoemaker protocol, which is the most popular protocol for mold illness, calls for the use of BEG nasal spray, which is a combination of bactroban, EDTA, and gentamicin in one nasal spray.
 EDTA is always included to eliminate the biofilm that harbors the bacteria.
 If the biofilm is not eliminated first, the other active ingredients will not be able to attack the bacteria.

 Chronic rhinosinusitis may affect up to 12.5% of the population and refers to symptoms that last for more than 12 weeks.
 The chronic form of rhinosinusitis has been associated with air pollution, cigarette smoking (including secondhand), and allergies.
 There have also been direct associations found with levels of carbon monoxide, nitrous dioxide, sulfur dioxide, and particulate matter.
 Patients with allergies are much more likely to experience chronic rhinosinusitis than the general population.
 There is significant evidence that topical treatment with antibiotics can help patients with this condition, especially those that have already had sinus surgery.

 Topical Sinus Therapy and Compounding